416d72/randomovie/README.md

 # Usage
 Through this [link](https://t.me/randomovie_bot) which opens Telegram on your device.

-Or
+Or with directly starting chat with user `@randomovie_bot`

 # Movie Database:
-Movie database was fetched from [IMDB](https://www.imdb.com/interfaces/).
+Movie database was legally fetched from [IMDB](https://www.imdb.com/interfaces/).

 There are only two databases used:
 - title.basics.tsv.gz